Logic optimization

 Logic optimization is a process of finding an equivalent representation of the specified logic circuit under one or more specified constraints.
 This process is a part of a logic synthesis applied in digital electronics and integrated circuit design.

 Generally, the circuit is constrained to a minimum chip area meeting a predefined response delay.
 The goal of logic optimization of a given circuit is to obtain the smallest logic circuit that evaluates to the same values as the original one.
-The smaller circuit with the same function is cheaper, takes less space, consumes less power, have shorter latency, and minimizes risks of unexpected cross-talk, hazard of delayed signal processing, and other issues present at the nano-scale level of metallic structures on an integrated circuit.
+Usually, the smaller circuit with the same function is cheaper, takes less space, consumes less power, has shorter latency, and minimizes risks of unexpected cross-talk, hazard of delayed signal processing, and other issues present at the nano-scale level of metallic structures on an integrated circuit.

-In terms of Boolean algebra, the optimization of a complex boolean expression is a process of finding a simpler one, which would upon evaluation ultimately produce the same results as the original one.
+In terms of Boolean algebra, the optimization of a complex Boolean expression is a process of finding a simpler one, which would upon evaluation ultimately produce the same results as the original one.

 Motivation

-The problem with having a complicated circuit (i.e. one with many elements, such as logic gates) is that each element takes up physical space in its implementation and costs time and money to produce in itself.
+The problem with having a complicated circuit (i.e. one with many elements, such as logic gates) is that each element takes up physical space and costs time and money to produce.
 Circuit minimization may be one form of logic optimization used to reduce the area of complex logic in integrated circuits.

 With the advent of logic synthesis, one of the biggest challenges faced by the electronic design automation (EDA) industry was to find the most simple circuit representation of the given design description.
 While two-level logic optimization had long existed in the form of the Quine–McCluskey algorithm, later followed by the Espresso heuristic logic minimizer, the rapidly improving chip densities, and the wide adoption of Hardware description languages for circuit description, formalized the logic optimization domain as it exists today, including Logic Friday (graphical interface), Minilog, and ESPRESSO-IISOJS (many-valued logic).

 Methods

-The methods of logic circuit simplifications are equally applicable to the boolean expression minimization.
+The methods of logic circuit simplifications are equally applicable to Boolean expression minimization.